hwdtech/react-signalr/README.md

 Since the `Consumer` takes only children function as property you can create your own component that will handle connection side effects ([see example story](https://hwdtech.github.io/react-signalr/?selectedKind=createConnectionContext&selectedStory=Stream%20subscription%20w%2F%20side%20effects))

-## SignalR streams
+### SignalR streams

-Hub streams are observables, so in order to get any value from them one have to subscribe.
-But subscriptions also have to be disposed.
 This library uses the same approach to dispose subscription as for closing hub connections.

-### Simplified usage example
+#### Simplified usage example

 ```js
 const { Provider, Consumer, createStreamSubscriber } = createConnectionContext(createHubConnection);